vhfsantos/gcplot/README.md

  For example, see `gc_example_file.txt`

-* **spec_file.spec** A file containing information about the experiment.
+**spec_file.txt** is a file containing information about the experiment.
 The lines must contain, basically, information to   fill the output chart.
 The first two lines coresponds to X and Y label, respectively, and last one to the chart title.
  This file must be like follows:

  | |